 The 2021 Climate Change and Human Health in Montana report (Montana Climate Assessment, 2021) documents that annual average temperatures have increased in Montana 2-3 °F since 1950 in both summer and winter.
 This is greater than most of the U.S. due to the mid-continent location of the state.
-This trend
+This trend is expected to continue and by mid-century the Montana Climate Assessment anticipates Montana will be 4.5-6.0 °F warmer than it was from 1971-2000.
+Precipitation has not changed significantly, but the 2021 Montana Climate Change and Human Health report anticipates precipitation to increase slightly, perhaps an inch/year, mostly from March-May.

 With regard to winter weather, NOAA's 2022 National Climate Assessment documents that average winter temperatures in Montana have increased, with a striking reduction in the observed number of very cold days, especially in the last 20 years (Figure 4.63).
 Both the Montana Climate Assessment and NOAA reports anticipate the number of cold days will continue to decline.
-Recent academic research also indicates the frequency of blizzards are on the decline in Montana (Browne and Chen, 2023), including a dramatic reduction in the number of blizzards in 2011-2020 relative to 2000-2010.
+Recent academic research also indicates the frequency of blizzards are on the decline in Montana (Browne and Chen, 2023)3, including a dramatic reduction in the number of blizzards in 2011-2020 relative to 2000-2010.